 - Review insurance policies.

 Keep in mind, these are just the basics for hurricane season preparedness.
-Up next, we will share what actions needed to further prepare when a storm is threatening landfall.
+Up next, we will share what actions are needed to further prepare when a storm is threatening landfall.

 Dolce, C. (2019, June 1).
 Hurricane Season is Now Underway.
 Here’s What Typically Happens Early in the Season.
 Retrieved June 13, 2019, from https://weather.com/storms/hurricane/news/2019-05-30-hurricane-season-start-june-1-early-season-june-july